 The authors have the opportunity to perform technical corrections, which may be reviewed by the associate editor to verify requested corrections and prevent further revisions, which are not permitted at this stage.

-After final acceptance, the manuscript is typeset by the Copernicus Publications Production Office, proofread by the authors, and published as a discussion paper on the BGD website.
+After final acceptance, the manuscript is published as a discussion paper on the BGD website.
 Public accessibility, archiving, and citability are guaranteed from this moment on (usually about 2–8 weeks after submission).

 Upon online publication the paper is open for public review and discussion, during which interactive comments can be published by designated referees (anonymous or named) and all interested members of the scientific community (named).
 Normally, every discussion paper receives at least two referee comments.
 Authors are asked to take part in the discussion by posting author comments as response to referee comments and short comments of the scientific community.
 For more information see interactive public discussion.

 After the open discussion, the authors are expected to publish a response to all comments (within 4 weeks, can be extended upon request).
-Based on this response, the associate editor either directly accepts/rejects the manuscript or asks the authors for further revisions until a final decision is reached.
+Based on this response, the associate editor either asks the authors for further revisions until a final decision is reached or directly rejects the manuscript.
 If necessary he or she may also consult referees in the same way as during the completion of a traditional peer-review process.

 In the case of acceptance, the final revised paper is typeset and proofread.
 Then it is published on the BG website with a direct link to the preceding original paper and interactive discussion in BGD.
 In addition, all referee and associate editor reports, the authors' response, as well as the different manuscript versions of the peer-review completion will be published (only valid for manuscripts submitted from 01 February 2014).
 All publications (original paper, interactive comments, final revised paper) are permanently archived and remain accessible to the open public via the Internet, and final revised papers are also available as a print copies.